my-repo-collection/school-shell/basics/README.md

 7-movethatfile: Move the file betty from /tmp/ to /tmp/holberton.

-8-firstdelete: The file betty is in /tmp/holberton
+8-firstdelete: The file betty is in /tmp/my_first_directory.

-9-firstdirdeletion: Delete the directory holberton that is in the /tmp directory.
+9-firstdirdeletion: Delete the directory my_first_directory that is in the /tmp directory.

 10-back: Change the working directory to the previous one.

 11-lists: Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.

-12-file_type:Write a script that prints the type of the file named iamafile.
+12-file_type: Write a script that prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script.

-13-symbolic_link: Link to /bin/ls, named ls.
+13-symbolic_link: Link to /bin/ls, named __ls__.
 The symbolic link should be created in the current working directory.

 14-copy_html: Copy all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.